-- political (including trade policies), legal, regulatory, financial markets, and economic conditions and developments in the United States (U.S.) and abroad - economic fluctuations in the agricultural, international, and farm-related business sectors - weather-related, disease, and other adverse climatic or biological conditions that periodically occur and can impact agricultural productivity and income - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the U.S. government, other government-sponsored enterprises, and other financial institutions - actions taken by the Federal Reserve System in implementing monetary policy - credit, interest rate, and liquidity risks inherent in our lending activities - changes in our assumptions for determining the allowance for loan losses and fair value measurements - industry outlooks for agricultural conditions
+- political (including trade and environmental policies), legal, regulatory, financial markets, and economic conditions and developments in the United States (U.S.) and abroad - length and severity of an epidemic or pandemic - economic fluctuations in the agricultural, international, and farm-related business sectors - weather-related, disease, and other adverse climatic or biological conditions that periodically occur and can impact agricultural productivity and income - changes in U.S. government support of the agricultural industry (including government support payments) and the System as a governmentsponsored enterprise, as well as investor and rating agency reactions to events involving the U.S. government, other government-sponsored enterprises, and other financial institutions - actions taken by the Federal Reserve System in implementing monetary policy - credit, interest rate, and liquidity risks inherent in our lending activities - changes in our assumptions for determining the allowance for loan losses and fair value measurements - industry outlooks for agricultural conditions - changes in interest rate indices utilized in our lending